pmneila/morphsnakes/README.rst

 The first ideas of *Morphological Snakes* were introduced in [2]_.
-[1]_ completes that work describing the underlying mathematical foundations, extending the application to both the two-dimensional and three-dimensional cases, and the introducing two new algorithms: *Morphological Geodesic Active Contours* and *Morphological Active Contours Without Edges*.
+[1]_ completes that work describing the underlying mathematical foundations, extending the application to the two-dimensional and three-dimensional cases, and introducing two new algorithms: *Morphological Geodesic Active Contours* and *Morphological Active Contours Without Edges*.

 Background
 ==========